datakund/youtube-api-datakund/Docs/source/upload_to_playlist.rst

 **************************************************
-Upload
+Upload To Playlist
 **************************************************
-It uploads the video to Youtube.
+It uploads the video to youtube.

 **body**: returns data